ShadowFolk706/CopyPasteTypeBot/README.md

 # CopyPasteTypeBot
 A browser extension that will type out any text you insert at a pace fitting to your typing speed.
 Designed to bypass Copy/Paste detectors.
+Your typing speed can be set as „Slow", „Medium", or „Fast".
+These speeds then type at dynamic timing for each letter, providing a typing bot that types with humanlike timing.
+First, paste in the text you want to have the bot type out in the textbox.
+You can then set a specific number of seconds that you want to have before the bot starts typing to get your cursor in place.
+When you press „Type", the bot will wait that number of seconds before typing out your text.
+Only works with Latin characters with no accents as well as punctuation and other basic symbols.
+Unicode and Emoji figures do not work neither to accented letters such as ñ or non-Latin characters such as Д.